Manipulate-Anything:

 Abstract

-Large-scale endeavors like RT-1 and widespread community efforts such as Open-X-Embodiment have contributed to growing the scale of robot demonstration data.
+Large-scale endeavors like RT-1[1] and widespread community efforts such as Open-X-Embodiment have contributed to growing the scale of robot demonstration data.
 However, there is still an opportunity to improve the quality, quantity, and diversity of robot demonstration data.
 Although vision-language models have been shown to automatically generate demonstration data, their utility has been limited to environments with privileged state information, they require hand-designed skills, and are limited to interactions with few object instances.
 We propose MANIPULATE-ANYTHING, a scalable automated generation method for real-world robotic manipulation.
 Unlike prior work, our method can operate in real-world environments without any privileged state information, hand-designed skills, and can manipulate any static object.
 We evaluate our method using two setups.
-First, MANIPULATE-ANYTHING successfully generates trajectories for all 5 real-world and 12 simulation tasks, significantly outperforming existing methods like VoxPoser.
-Second, MANIPULATE-ANYTHING’s demonstrations can train more robust behavior cloning policies than training with human demonstrations, or from data generated by VoxPoser and Code-As-Policies.
-We believe MANIPULATE-ANYTHING can be the scalable method for both generating data for robotics and solving novel tasks in a zero-shot setting.
+First, MANIPULATE-ANYTHING successfully generates trajectories for all 7 real-world and 14 simulation tasks, significantly outperforming existing methods like VoxPoser.
+Second, MANIPULATE-ANYTHING’s demonstrations can train more robust behavior cloning policies than training with human demonstrations, or from data generated by VoxPoser, Scaling-up-Distilling-Down and Code-As-Policies [5].
+We believe MANIPULATE-ANYTHING can be the scalable method for both generating data for robotics and solving novel tasks in a zero-shot setting

 Manipulate-Anything